rbsexton/m6809/README.md

 # Design Concepts

 The original device uses two clocks.
-This is a one clock syncronous design.
+This is a one clock synchronous design.

 The CPU consists of two interlocked state machines for memory load/store and instruction fetch.
 That was easier to understand than a single large state machine.